emissary-ingress/emissary/docs/topics/using/filters/oauth2.md

       includeSubdomains:   bool               # includeSubdomains defaults to false ...

+    # ClientURL is deprecated: see the `protectedOrigins` documentation below instead.
+    clientURL:             "string"         # deprecated!

     # ClientID is required for grantType "AuthorizationCode" and grantType "Password", and is
     # not allowed otherwise.
     clientID:              "string"